 In June-July 2014, Constantine was Visiting Fellow at John-F.-Kennedy-Institut für Nordamerikastudien, Freie Universität Berlin, where he previewed current work on New Millennial Remakes and Sequels (in progress).

 A recipient of an Australian Research Council, Discovery grant (2007–09), Constantine has worked in recent years (with co-investigators Noel King and Deane Williams) on a project that looks at the development of Australian Film Theory and Criticism in the decade long period 1975–85.
 Research outcomes include a three-volume set of books, entitled Australian Film Theory and Criticism with Intellect (UK): King, Verevis and Williams, Vol. 1.
 Critical Positions (2013); King and Williams (eds), Vol 2.
 Interviews (2014); Verevis and Williams (eds.)
 Vol. 3: Documents (2018).

-Other current projects include the co-authored Australian International Pictures (in preparation, Edinburgh UP), and Remakes and Sequels in the New Millennium (in preparation, Wallflower/Columbia UP), and Flaming Creatures (in preparation, Wallflower/Columbia UP), and Film Reboots (in preparation, with Daniel Herbert, Edinburgh UP).
+Other current projects include the co-authored Australian International Pictures (with Adrian Danks, in preparation, Edinburgh UP), Remakes and Sequels in the New Millennium (in preparation, Wallflower/Columbia UP), Flaming Creatures (in preparation, Wallflower/Columbia UP), and Film Reboots (in preparation, with Daniel Herbert, Edinburgh UP).